host a gathering

 Host a Tanzanian Tea Party

 They say the way to the heart is through the stomach!
 Offer up a taste of Tanzania to motivate people to learn more about Mwangaza.
-Whip up some homemade chai tea and pair it with an East African donut called Mandazi to get people to open up their hearts to the Mwangazi mission.
+Whip up some homemade chai tea and pair it with an East African donut (called mandazi) to get people to open up their hearts to the Mwangaza mission.

 - 1 egg